Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 * Skills needed:  Familiarity with R, SQL and Panther.
 * Mentor: Marc Carlson
 * Status: Open
 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-## <a id="msGUI"></a>msGUI - an interactive mass spectrometry data browser

-The aim of this project is to build a simple GUI to navigate raw mass spectrometry data files.
-Data input functionality and relevant data structures are available in the mzR and MSnbase packages.
-The final deliverable would be a new R package, that will be submitted to Bioconductor, implementing the GUI allowing users to directly browse raw data files as well as MSnExp raw data instances.
-The overall goal being to complement programmatic data access with interactive visualisation.

-Project attributes and estimates:

-* Difficulty: Easy to medium, depending on experience
-* Length: 4 - 6 weeks
-* Skills needed: intermediate R programming, experience with GUI  programming is a major advantage, knowledge of package development helpful, but not essential.
-* Deliverable: msGUI package
-* Mentors: Laurent Gatto and Michael Lawrence
-* Status: In progress
-* Mentee: Andrius Druzinis
-* References: mzR and MSnbase packages, Programming Graphical User Interfaces in R book.
-* More information: <a href='https://github.com/lgatto/msGUI'>msGUI github page</a> and <a href='https://github.com/lgatto/msGUI/wiki'>wiki</a>.
-<p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>